samboy/lunacy/README.md

 This is used just like `pairs()`, e.g. `for k,v in sPairs(someTable) do`.

-Also: Do not pass untrusted input to the `spawner` callsi (e.g.
+Also: Do not pass untrusted input to the `spawner` calls (e.g.
 `spawner.popen2()`); they do not escape shell characters and allow any program to be executed.